Menu Editor

 • Copy link: Click the copy button next to the URL to grab the shareable link.

-On the Free plan, you can publish up to 1 menu at a time.
-Pro and Business plans support unlimited published menus.
+On the Starter plan, you can publish up to 1 menu at a time.
+Chef's Table and Business plans support unlimited published menus.

 Display options